 TIP 6: Fill up on Gas

 Driving yourself to the airport?
 Fill up on gas the day before your trip.
 This will prevent having to stop at a station on the way to the airport.
-Time is precious the day of flying (especially during the holidays).
+Time is precious on the day of flying (especially during the holidays).
 Also, you will want to monitor the traffic.

 TIP 7: Confirm your Back up Plans.